cloud8421/dragonfly-server/README.md

 #### Elixir

-To install elixir on a Mac, just `brew install elixir` (you may need to `brew update` first to retrieve 1.0.1).
+To install elixir on a Mac, `brew install elixir` (you may need to `brew update` first to retrieve 1.0.1).

 Alternatively, you can follow [these instructions](http://elixir-lang.org/install.html).

 #### Imagemagick

-To install Imagemagick with png support, just "brew install jpeg libpng imagemagick".
+To install Imagemagick with png support, run `brew install jpeg libpng imagemagick`.

 #### Goon